-- 1. Block-frame or finless windows may require a sufficiently wide gap between the new window and the existing window frame or masonry opening to allow for the following. - a.
+- Block-frame or finless windows may require a sufficiently wide gap between the new window and the existing window frame or masonry opening to allow for the following. - a.
 Allowing for a slightly out-of-square opening. - b.
 Leveling the window. - c.
 Insulating the gap with foam. - 2.
 Access the window-weight cavities, remove the weights, and fill the cavities with insulation, and seal the cavities. - Protect the existing sill with a metal or plastic sill pan or rigid sill flashing if necessary for drainage and to protect the existing sill that protrudes from the exterior wall.
-Or, install a new sill as part of the window replacement. - 4.
-Support block-frame or finless windows under their main vertical supports with shims that level the window. - a.
+Or, install a new sill as part of the window replacement. - Support block-frame or finless windows under their main vertical supports with shims that level the window. - a.
 Use flat shims for support if the sill surface is flat. - b.
 Use tapered shims or a sill angle for support if the sill surface is sloping. - 5.
-Windows without fins must be secured to the rough opening within 4 inches of each side corner and a minimum 12 inches on center along the remainder of the frame with one of these fastening methods.
+Windows without fins must be secured to the rough opening within 4 inches of each side corner and a mini-

-- a.
+- mum 12 inches on center along the remainder of the frame with one of these fastening methods. - a.
 Screws fastened through the window frame.
 Use screws that are designed for fastening block-frame windows if available. - b.
 Jamb clips or plates that are fastened first to the window and then to the opening in separate steps. - 6.
-Fill any gaps over $^3/8$ inch that are between the exterior siding and the block-frame window.
-Install backer rod in all exterior or interior voids over $^3/8$ inch in depth or width before caulking. - 7.
+Fill gaps between the new window and existing frame with low-expanding foam. - 7.
 If possible, flash block-frame windows between the opening and the replacement-window frame and extend the flashing out far enough to slip under or into the siding. - a.
 Tuck the flashing up behind the exterior siding at least 1 inch. - b.
-Sill and cap flashing should have a downward bending lip of at least $^{1}/{4}$ inch on the front that sheds water away from the building.
+Sill and cap flashing should have a downward bending lip of at least $^1/4$ inch on the front that sheds water away from the building.